dirksm/vagrant-lamp-stack/README.md

 * automatically perform all the commands in bootstrap.sh directly after setting up the box for the first time
 * fixes the missing mcrypt error in phpmyadmin

+bootstrap.sh holds your chosen password and your chosen project folder name and does this:

+* updates and upgrades Ubuntu 14.04 to the latest version and updates
+* creates the project folder inside /var/www/html
+* installs Apache 2.4, PHP 5.5, MySQL, PHPMyAdmin, git and Composer
+* sets the pre-chosen password for MySQL and PHPMyAdmin
+* activates mod_rewrite and add AllowOverride All to the vhost settings

 ## Example
 * Clone this project to your workspace.
 * Modify the ```PASSWORD``` variable in ```bootstrap.sh``` to your chosen root password.